Pauline Opango: Personal life

-The relationship between Patrice Lumumba and Pauline was somewhat unconventional for its time.
-Pauline Opango was Patrice's third wife, following Henriette Maletaua (1945–1947) and Hortense Sombosia (1947–1951), before marrying Pauline in 1951.
-Together, they had three children: two boys and one girl.
-During their marriage, it was reported that Patrice had extramarital relationships, which was not uncommon for men in the "Evolue" sector.
+Pauline Opango was married to Patrice Lumumba until his death in 1961.
+She was his third wife following Henriette Maletaua (1945–1947) and Hortense Sombosia (1947–1951).
+Together they had four children, named Patrice, Juliana, Roland and Marie-Christine, although Marie-Christine died shortly after birth in 1960.
+During their marriage, it was reported that Patrice had extramarital relationships, which was not uncommon for men in the evolue sector.
+Pauline did try to separate from Patrice due to disagreements, particularly around her role as a traditional wife.